Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows 10/11 systems, mobile devices and apps.

 - iOS Enrollment

-You mostly use this workload to create device profiles, which let you manage and control a whole range of different features and functionality on devices.
+Use device configuration profiles to manage and control a whole range of different features and functionality on devices.

 - Configure Device Profiles